DarthMike/SwiftAnimations/README.md

 #Installation

 ##Cocoapods
 Add the pod to your `Podfile`.
-Being a Swift-only library, it is required to be linked as a framework (dynanmic library).
+Being a Swift-only library, it is required to be linked as a framework (dynamic library).
 ```Ruby
 use_frameworks!
 pod 'SwiftAnimations'